D4rk-5ky/Syncerate/commented_code_map.md

 ### `MailTo(app_config, run_context, logger, ...)`

-Builds the existing success and failure message variants:
+Builds the current success and failure message variants:

 - successful run;
+- successful run with skipped datasets after exhausting their Broken Pipe retry allowance;
 - script error;
 - Syncoid error;
 - MQTT error.

+When a completed run carries a Broken Pipe warning, the subject is exactly `Syncerate Succsful - WARNING BROKEN PIPE`.
+The body reports the configured per-dataset retry count and wait time, then lists each skipped dataset pair.
 When logging is enabled it attaches available `.log`, `.err`, and `.out` files.
 When logging is disabled it sends a text-only message.
 It does not call `sys.exit()`.

 ### `send_mqtt_messages(app_config, logger)`